BindhuPriyaL/ChatBot/README.md

-Question) Is your issue resloved ?
+Question) Is your oracle issue resloved ?